rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-07-29-ab34e036554805b6-listing-of-equity-shares-of-r-m-drip-and-sprinklers-systems-limited-pursuant-to-.md

 stocks:
 - RMDRIP
 tags:
+- direct-listing
+- emerge-platform
+- equity
 - listing
-- direct-listing
 - mainboard
-- emerge-platform
 - shareholding-pattern
-- equity-shares
 title: Listing of equity shares of R M Drip and Sprinklers Systems Limited pursuant to Direct Listing from Emerge Platform of NSE to BSE Mainboard Platform
 ---